 Green shiso - popular in combination with sashimi

-Makizushi, salads and especially sashimi are often enhanced with green shiso.
+Sushi, salads and especially Sashimi are often refined or supplemented with green shiso.
 Its intense but not intrusive flavor gives these dishes a very pleasant complement to the natural flavors.
 In addition, green shiso is also suitable for being deep-fried with tempura batter.
 Also legendary is the dip yakumi, which the Japanese enjoy predominantly with steak and which is rounded off by green shiso.

 Red shiso - irreplaceable for refining Umeboshi